Identity (Blair St. Clair album): Promotion

 The album's lead single "Empty" was released on April 30, 2020 alongside an accompanying lyric video.
 "9 Lives" was performed on the premiere of the fifth season of RuPaul's Drag Race All Stars and released as the second single on June 11, 2020, along with a music video directed by St. Clair herself.

 "Space Between", featuring American Idol season 14 contestant Rayvon Owen was released as a promotional single on June 16, 2020.
 Following this, St. Clair released a new song every week counting down until the album's release.
 "What Do I Gotta Do?", "All Your Exes", "Wanted", "Bad Judgement", and "Take Me Home" were all released as promotional singles on June 23, June 30, July 7, July 14, and July 18, 2020.

 Reception

-Bernardo Sim of ScreenRant wrote: "On "9 Lives," Blair St. Clair reflects on the finitude and value of life, and grapples with the realization that she must hold herself accountable in this high-stakes world.
+Bernardo Sim of Screen Rant wrote: "On "9 Lives," Blair St. Clair reflects on the finitude and value of life, and grapples with the realization that she must hold herself accountable in this high-stakes world.
 Blair also rehashes the old adage that people only have one chance to prove themselves, making it imperative for them to seize the moment when an opportunity presents itself.
 Considering that the queen is currently competing on All Stars 5, the song certainly reads as Blair's self-reminder to not hold herself back."